melexis/warnings-plugin/SECURITY.md

 Since warnings plugin only parses the input data and outputs some json files, it does not have a major security impact on your system.
-It could however with its execute in place option (command) hide potential security breach, so if that is the case please report a vulnerability.
+It could however with its execute-in-place option (command) hide a potential security breach.
+If that is the case, please report a vulnerability.

 Supported Versions